cloudstateio/samples-java-shoppingcart/README.md

 ### Frontend service

 The `frontend` service is a frontend web application written in TypeScript.
-It is backed by a `stateless` service that will serve the compiled JavaScript, html and images.
+It is backed by a _stateless_ service that will serve the compiled JavaScript, HTML and images.
 This service makes `grpc-web` calls directly to the other services to get the data that it needs.

 You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image available at the Lightbend Cloudstate samples repository.